-- ½ carrot, peeled and cut into 2 inch thin sticks
+Peel the carrot and cut into 2 inch thin sticks.

 - Place a slice of meat on the cutting board, and sprinkle salt and pepper.
 Then put green beans and carrots on one side of the meat and start rolling them up.

-- In non-stick frying pan, heat oil on high.
+In a frying pan, heat oil on medium high heat.
 When it’s hot, place the beef rolls gently with the seam line facing down.
-Brown the side with the seam line then subsquently rotate the beef rolls so all sides become nicely browned.
+Cook one side of steak rolls until it has nice char, then rotate to the next side.